Does Glycolic Acid Really Work?

 Is it safe & proven?

-It has been an open secret for the beauty professionals and celebrity insiders.
-Now we reveal this secret wide open to you.
+- Open secret for the beauty professionals and celebrities, now available to you!
 See Glycolic in Hollywood.

 How long does it take to see visual outcome?

 - It will depend on the objective and frequecy of the peel, but significant improvement is not expected until you complete a series of peels.
 Generally at least 6 peels.

 - You may be able to see some visual improvements in 3-4 peels along the way.
 Superficial peels like glycolic acid peels always take a series to get the full effect.
 During that time, there should be gradual improvement in skin texture and tone (decrease in discoloration) as well as a nice glow to skin will noticeable.